aussiesloth/the-safex-mine/docs/ARCHITECTURE.md

 - Reports process state, hashrate and result information.
 - Lives in its own GPL-3.0-or-later repository and executable.

+### SafexMineHelper

+- Runs elevated on Windows after user approval through UAC.
+- Starts, stops and restarts the bundled XMRig backend with the required privileges for MSR optimisation.
+- Accepts only tightly controlled mining-process operations.
+- Does not expose arbitrary command execution or arbitrary executable paths.
+- Remains available during the current application run so Stop -> Start does not require repeated elevation.
+- Exits when The Safex Mine closes.

 ### MiningService / adapter
 - Launches/stops the sidecar.
 - Applies address, node and mining-mode configuration.